-All staff are aware that they have a professional responsibility to share information with other agencies in order to safeguard children.
-They are aware that the Data Protection Act 1998 should not be a barrier to sharing of information where failure to do so would result in a child being placed at risk of harm.
+All staff are aware that they have a professional responsibility to share information with other agencies to safeguard children.
+They are aware that the Data Protection Act 1998 (DPA) and UK General Data Protection Regulation (UK GDPR) should not be a barrier to sharing of information where failure to do so would result in a child being placed at risk of harm (KCSiE 24 paragraph 55).